strategy-coach/spry/lib/assembler/README.md

   your source files within the regions you specify.
 - Foundries are production shops (executable files in any language) Spry can run to generate SQL/JSON/Markdown.
-- Stores are warehouses where Spry materializes or forges outputs (for example, `spry.d/auto/*`, and optionally a SQLite or other database tables that SQL-accepting tools can read).

 Spry works in two phases: